lucascaro/ts-monads/README.md

-# Typescript Node Starter
+# Typescript Simple Monads

-A simple node.js project starter for typescript.
+A simple and easy to use library of practical monads for Typescript.

 ## Usage